 Ensuring Excel Files Open Correctly

-Command | Description |
+Command Description

-xhr.responseType = 'blob'; | Sets the type of data contained in the response to 'blob', which represents binary data. |
+xhr.responseType = 'blob'; Sets the response's data type to 'blob', which represents binary data.

-window.URL.createObjectURL() | Creates a DOMString containing a URL representing the object given in the parameter. |
+window.URL.createObjectURL() Creates a DOMString with a URL representing the object specified in the parameter.

-readfile($file); | Reads the file and writes it to the output buffer in PHP. |
+readfile($file); Reads the file and writes it to PHP's output buffer.

-Header set Content-Disposition attachment | Sets the HTTP header to indicate that the content should be downloaded as an attachment. |
+Header set Content-Disposition attachment Configures the HTTP header to indicate that the material should be downloaded as an attachment.

-send_file() | Sends a file from the server to the client in Flask, allowing for file downloads. |
+send_file() Sends a file from the server to the client using Flask, allowing file downloads.

-as_attachment=True | Specifies that the file should be sent as an attachment in Flask, triggering a download. |
+as_attachment=True Specifies that the file be provided as an attachment in Flask, resulting in a download.

-attachment_filename='example.xlsx' | Defines the name of the file when it is downloaded by the client in Flask. |
+attachment_filename='example.xlsx' Defines the file's name when downloaded by the client in Flask.

-Understanding the Script Solutions for Excel File Content-Type
+Understanding Script Solutions for Excel File Content-Type

-Configuring Correct Content-Type for Excel Files
+Configuring the Correct Content Type for Excel Files

-Using HTML and HTTP headers
+Using HTML and HTTP headers.

 <!DOCTYPE html>